-- A Medically Unlikely Edit (MUE) is the maximum number of units of service that are normally allowable for a service/supply represented by a procedure code.
+- A Medically Unlikely Edit (MUE) is the maximum number of units of service that are normally allowable for a specific HCPCS/CPT code on a given date of service for a single beneficiary.
 For Medicaid NCCI, MUEs are claim line edits.
-See Reimbursement Policy RPC.0024.0100 regarding reimbursement of services/supplies based on MUEs. - A Procedure-to-Procedure (PTP) edit prevents (1) separate payment for services/supplies that are considered inclusive to another service/supply or (2) payment for services/supplies that are considered mutually exclusive. - Each PTP edit has (1) a pair of CPT/HCPCS procedure codes and (2) an indicator for modifiers.
-When procedure codes in an edit pair are received on a claim by the same provider for the same date of service or within the global period of a surgery: - The procedure code designated as primary or "Column One" in the edit pair is considered payable.
-The procedure code designated as non-primary or "Column Two" is considered inclusive or mutually exclusive to the other procedure code. - A modifier indicator of "1" indicates that the "Column Two" procedure code is considered payable with an appropriate PTP-associated modifier.
-A modifier indicator of "0" indicates that the Column Two procedure is not considered payable and will be denied-even with a modifier.
-See Reimbursement Policies RPC.0010.0100 and RPC.0012.0100 regarding reimbursement for distinct procedural services and the global surgical package, respectively. - Any further restrictions that state-specific Keystone First imposes on the use of a modifier that is unmet will be denied.
+Claims reporting units of services higher than the MUE may be denied by the Plan.
+See Reimbursement Policy RPC.0024.0100 regarding reimbursement of services/supplies based on MUEs. - A Procedure-to-Procedure (PTP) edit identifies pairs of HCPCS/CPT codes incorrectly reported together.
+The edits prevent separate payment for services/supplies that are inclusive to another service/supply. - Each PTP edit has a pair of CPT/HCPCS procedure codes and an indicator for modifiers. - The procedure code designated as primary or "Column One" in the edit pair is payable.
+The procedure code designated as non-primary or "Column Two" is inclusive or mutually exclusive to the other procedure code. - A modifier indicator of "1" indicates that the "Column Two" procedure code is payable with an appropriate PTP-associated modifier.
+A modifier indicator of "0" indicates that the Column Two procedure is not payable.
+Inappropriate application of a modifier to a code to bypass an MUE or PTP code pair edit will be denied.
+Refer to reimbursement policies RPC.0010.0100 and RPC.0012.0100 regarding reimbursement for distinct procedural services and the global surgical package. - State-specific guidelines for use of NCCI edits are also applicable.